 * It has been a pleasure bringing new content to Extinct, and there is lots more to come—look out for new essays from Joe Wilson (University of Colorado) and T.J.
 Perkins (University of Utah) in the next few weeks.
 However, in anticipation of the upcoming MBL-ASU History of Biology Seminar (“Replaying Life’s Time: Historical Contingency in the Life Sciences”) we’re reaching into the Extinct archive.
 (We may do this from time to time.
 There is just so much good stuff in there, and much of it relevant to ongoing work in history and philosophy of science.)

 This essay was written by John Beatty and concerns the subject of contingency in evolution.
 It was originally posted in 2017 and appears here in its original form.
-Since six years have elapsed, it should not be assumed that the views expressed represent Beatty’s most recent thinking about the subject.
+Since six years have elapsed, it should not be assumed that the views expressed represent Beatty’s most recent thinking on the subject.
 Still, it is a wonderfully stimulating essay, and one I hope you will enjoy reading or revisiting…

 Stephen Gould’s influential thought experiment, “replaying life’s tape,” is commonly construed as a version of “sensitivity to initial conditions,” where slight differences in initial conditions lead to substantial differences in outcome.
 I think Gould had something more in mind; the replay experiment includes sensitivity to initial conditions, but there’s more to it than that.
 And the additional part fills a void that, left unfilled, is quite mysterious.